Cthe-Github/Cthe-Github/README.md

-- 👋 Hi, I’m @Cthe-Github
+- 👋 Hi,
-- 👀 I’m interested in ...programming
+- 👀 I’m interested in ..
-- 🌱 I’m currently learning ... softwareengineering
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ... new coding
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... faniehstheh@gmail.com
+- 📫 How to reach me ...

 <!---
 Cthe-Github/Cthe-Github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.